mckennapsean/dissertation/notes/thesis-office.md

 Citing authors with et al. needs better spacing, OR automatic names.

+Consider cutting content from Table 3.1 in order to fit all on one page.
+May need to rotate caption then.

 Remove all figures & refs from Chapter 2

 For ref at page bottom, place fig on following page (1 pg too late!):